 Computers, laptops, tablets and iphones

-That was the beginning of progress in the area of information technology (IT).
-It was only a matter of time then before everyone had a computer, then laptops, tablets, iphones, etc.
+Those early word processors were the beginning of information technology (IT) as we know it today.
+It was only a matter of time before everyone had a computer, laptop or tablet.

 Changes on the way

 Along with progress in IT, there were other changes on the way, too.
 From 1979, the next twenty years saw trade union membership shrink by nearly 50%.
 It was the beginning of the end of the easy going conditions we’d enjoyed in the 70s and early 80s.

 In the typing pool we had a time and motion study where we had to record, down to the minute, every single use of our time during the working day.

 This resulted in our morning and afternoon breaks being cut down, (what a surprise) and eventually taken away completely.